darideveloper/instagram-follow-bot-2/README.md

 The project need target users (more details in the `settings` section).

-The bot will:
-1. Get users from the followers, and last post comments and likes from the target users.
-2. Follow each user found.
-3. Like last 3 posts from each user found.
-4. If the bot already follow the user, it will unfollow all of them.
-5. Restart from step 1.

-More details in `roadmap` section.

 Note: the project don't need user login, but it need the user cookies.
 The cookies are saved in the `cookies.json` file.
 The bot will use the cookies to avoid the login in the page.
 More details in the `run` section.

+The bot have the following run options (inside the `runs` folder):

+### follow.py
+1. Get users from the followers, and last post comments and likes from the target users.
+2. Follow each user found.
+3. Like last 3 posts from each user found.

+### unfollow.py

+1. Get users already followed
+2. Unfollow each user

+### autorun.py

+This script run the `follow.py` and `unfollow.py` scripts in a loop.

+1. Get users from the followers, and last post comments and likes from the target users.
+2. Follow each user found.
+3. Like last 3 posts from each user found.
+4. Get users already followed
+5. Unfollow each user

 # Built With